 From the parking area, cross the road and enter the woods at triple yellow and blue blazes.
 Follow the yellow-blazed Terrace Pond South Trail, which turns right almost immediately.
 (The blue-blazed Terrace Pond North Trail, which goes off to the left, will be your return route.)
-You will soon find yourself in deep woods, following a rocky trail through a large stand of mountain laurel, hemlock and white pine, and crossing several wet areas on plank puncheons and large rocks.
+You now follow a rocky trail through mountain laurel, hemlock and white pine, crossing several wet areas on puncheons and large rocks.

 In about half a mile, the trail goes through a magnificent rhododendron grove, with the large rhododendrons forming an arch over the trail in places.
 Soon after you leave the rhododendron grove, the laurel and evergreens end, and you proceed through a second-growth forest of deciduous trees.
 After following an interesting whaleback rock and crossing two low stone walls, the yellow trail turns left onto a woods road.
 You’ll be following woods roads, with gentle grades, for the next 1.3 miles.

 Soon, the yellow markers bear left again onto another woods road lined with barberry bushes – indicating that this area was once farmed.
 Then, after half a mile, take care to follow the yellow markers as they bear very sharply left at a junction of woods roads.
 A short distance ahead, the yellow trail passes a swamp on the left, with many dead trees.
-A quarter of a mile beyond the sharp turn, the yellow trail bears left at the top of a rise, with another woods road going off to the right.
+Just beyond, the yellow trail bears left at the top of a rise, with another woods road going off to the right.

 A huge rock outcrop soon appears directly ahead.
 The trail turns right, parallels the outcrop, then climbs to its top and continues along it.
 The outcrop is composed of reddish-purple "puddingstone" conglomerate rock, with quartz pebbles embedded in the rock.
-You’ll have to look carefully to find the red blazes painted on the rock.
+The red blazes are painted on the rock.

 After following the outcrop for some distance, the trail descends to the right and soon reaches a junction with the yellow-blazed Terrace Pond South Trail (the same trail that you followed for the first two miles of the hike).
 The two trails run jointly for a short distance.
 When they again divide, turn left and continue to follow the red blazes.
 The Terrace Pond Red Trail climbs along another rock outcrop, then steeply climbs over rocks to reach a seasonal viewpoint to the east through the trees.
 Just beyond, Terrace Pond itself may be seen below to the right (when there are no leaves on the trees).